GioFr/Giorgi-Gelovani/README.md

 ![](images/null.png)

 Given that Kmeans, for example, assumes that the data is normally distributed it is suggested to transform data to fit the desired distribution.
 After performing all the neccessary data preprocessing, now it is time to apply some clustering techniques such as Kmeans and Hierarchical Clustering.
 To be able to plot the results one has to perform some dimentionality reduction and reduce the number of features by combining them into new features that share similarities.
-Finally results are plotted in 3D space.
+Finally results are plotted in 3D space where we can clearly see the uncovered 6 clusters from the data.

 ![](images/Kmeans.png)